best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 You should identify where each analyst is along the pathway - they should look to develop the next skill in the pathway and apply this, rather than attempting to adopt them all at once.

-Note that it is important to maintain technical skills in the analysis team for sustainability, to ensure that the analysis can be understood, updated and maintained.
+Note that it is important to maintain technical skills in the analysis team for sustainability, to ensure that the analysis can be understood, updated, and maintained.
 ```

 Despite the initial cost of developing technical skills,